Helperbird/website/src/pages/help/features/how-to-auto-scroll-on-any-website-or-app.md

 new: false
 layout: templates/new/help/post-new.html
 title: How to Use the Auto Scroll Feature in Helperbird
+description:
-description: Discover how to use Helperbird's Auto Scroll feature for a hands-free reading experience.
+  Discover how to use Helperbird's Auto Scroll feature for a hands-free reading experience.
 This guide walks you through enabling auto-scroll and adjusting the speed to match your reading pace.
+keywords:
-keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 url: help/how-to-auto-scroll-on-any-website-or-app/
 permalink: help/how-to-auto-scroll-on-any-website-or-app/
 name: Helperbird Staff
+headerTags:
-headerTags: [
+  [
-  { tag: "how-to-enable-auto-scroll", title: "How to Enable Auto Scroll" }, { tag: "how-to-adjust-scroll-speed", title: "How to Adjust Scroll Speed" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+    { tag: 'how-to-enable-auto-scroll', title: 'How to Enable Auto Scroll' }, { tag: 'how-to-adjust-scroll-speed', title: 'How to Adjust Scroll Speed' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: features
 img: assets/images2/uploads/add-a-heading.png
 date: 2016-01-04
 youtubeId: vwT8SAJfU3E
 cardTitle: Auto Scrolling
+featureDescription:
-featureDescription: Discover how to use Helperbird's Auto Scroll feature for a hands-free reading experience.
+  Discover how to use Helperbird's Auto Scroll feature for a hands-free reading experience.
 This guide walks you through enabling auto-scroll and adjusting the speed to match your reading pace. extension.
 footer: true
 header: true
 updated: false
 ---

 The Auto Scroll feature in Helperbird lets you enjoy a hands-free reading experience by automatically scrolling the page at a speed that suits you.

 ---